zammad/zammad-user-documentation/extras/user-menu-profile-settings.rst

    .. tip::
       Always generate a new token for each application you connect to Zammad!
-      This makes it possible to revoke access for individual applications if a token ever gets compromised.
+      This makes it possible to revoke access for individual applications if a token is ever compromised.

 :Linked Accounts: